suzukyz/failure-analysis-assistant/README_en.md

       | Request URL       | same URL         |
       | Short Description | Create report about findings of Security Hub and GuardDuty |

+> NOTE
+> If you enabled Metrics Insight Assist, you don't need to do below steps.

 2. Click [App Home] on the left menu, check [Allow users to send Slash commands and messages from the messages tab] in [Message tab].
-   1. If you enabled Metrics Insight Assist, you don't need to do that.
+3. Click [OAuth & Permissions] on the left menu, Add `commands` scope in [Scopes] section.

 ### Testing